-Program Coordinator - Quaker Peace and Sustainable Communities Committee (2008)
+Program Coordinator - Quaker Peace and Sustainable Communities Committee (2013)

-The Program Coordinator's role is to facilitate the work of the Quaker Peace and Sustainable Communities Committee (QPASCC).
-Accountability is to the QPASCC Clerk and to the Executive Committee of CFSC and through them, to the membership of CFSC.
+The Program Coordinator's role is to facilitate the work of the Quaker Peace and Sustainable Communities Program Committee (OPASCC) of CFSC.

+Accountability is to the QPASCC Clerk and to the Executive Committee of CFSC and through them, to the board of CFSC.